renderorange/daily_book/README.md

 ```

-you can also manually specify an ebook number from gutenberg's catalog, quote.pl will tell you if it couldn't find a book with that number.
+you can also manually specify an ebook number from gutenberg's catalog.  quote.pl will tell you if it couldn't find a book with that number.

 if you want to run the script via cron, there is also a silent mode, which won't output anything but the log file.